ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/API-Request-enrichment.md

 ```

 If a key required in the `uri` was not found in any of the `inputs`, then the lookup will not proceed, but this will **not** be flagged as a failure.

+Make sure your `uri` is actually valid URI and does not contain any special symbols or spaces.
+Enrichment will "urlize" content of input extracted from event with `java.net.URLEncoder.encode` function, but safety of `uri` is on user's behalf.

 Currently the only supported `authentication` option is `http-basic`: provide a `username` and/or a `password` for the enrichment to use to connect to your API using [basic access authentication][basic-auth].
 Some APIs use only the `username` or `password` field to contain an API key; in this case, set the other property to the empty string `""`.